river-berlin/unibase/README.md

 - [ ] support for both web and mobile (ios + android)
 - [ ] a start screen in both web and mobile
+  - [-] 10% there, created a basic page for the web that only works on macbook screen sizes for now
 - [ ] support for login and registration, and dedicated pages for so
 - [ ] support for oauth
 - [ ] support for login providers such as google, apple, etc...